parallelchain-io/parallelchain-docs/docs/user_guides/wallet_web_based_tool/create_account.md

 2. Tap on **LOCK WALLET** to keep your wallet locked.
 3. You will be prompted to enter your password to access your wallet.
 Enter your password in the empty field and press **VERIFY’**.

-## Navigating Your Xperience Wallet
+## Navigating Your ParallelChain wallet
 ---

 1. **Congratulations** on creating your ParallelChain account.